emdash/brainbox/manual.md

 As this is confusing and complicated to explain, I aim to improve this situation in future releases.

-### Visualizing your Projects
+### Database Visualization

 While GtdGraph is primarily textual, you may prefer to examine a visual representation of your database from time to time.
+The `dot` *query consumer* converts the *input set* into the *dot* language understood by graphviz:

+	gtd dot

+If you have graphviz installed, can view this directly:

 	gtd dot | dot -Tx11

-This will produce a visualization you can view interactively.
-Consult the [graphviz](https://graphviz.org/) documentation for more on `dot` and related commands.

 The `dot` *query consumer* can be combined with *filters*, as with `summarize`.
 For example:

-	gtd search "Kitchen Remodel" subtasks dot
+	gtd search "Kitchen Remodel" subtasks dot | dot -Tx11

 This will limit the output to subtasks of the "Kitchen Remodel" project.

+I prefer [`xdot.py`](link:tbd) for visualizations:

+	gtd search "Kitchen Remodel" subtasks dot | xdot -

 ### Real-time Visualizations

-	gtd follow is_active dot | dot -Tx11 &
-	gtd inbox choose into target
-	gtd is_active choose into source
-	gtd link subtask source target

-You can combine a live query with visualization to observe real-time changes to the database (or some subset of it).

-### Interactive Query Visualization

-You can combine *live queries* with *buckets* to interactively visualize the result of different queries:
+If you have [my version of `xdot`](link:tbd), which supports streaming input, you can use the `visualize` command instead.

 	gtd inbox into live
-	gtd follow from live dot | dot -Tx11 &
+	gtd visualize from live

-This creates a live query which starts with the current contents of the inbox.
-To see your next-actions instead:
+This creates a *live query* which starts with the current contents of the inbox.
+To see your next-actions instead. *Note*: The `visualize` prefix implies the `dot` query consumer, and so the query may not contain any query consumers.

+Try changing one of the nodes:

+	gtd inbox choose activate

+You will see the color of the item change.
+You can change the set of nodes visualized in one of two ways: either by replacing the bucket contents...

 	gtd is_next into live

-*Note*: when using this method, you must manually refresh the bucket contents if subsequent changes to the database would change the query set.
-As this is confusing and complicated to explain, I aim to remedy this in future releases.
+...or by specifying a new query directly.

+	gtd visualize is_next

+The choice depends on:

+- whether you want nodes which no longer satisfy the query to remain visible
+- how patient you are waiting for the query to be processed.

+Node colors:

+- light grey: active nodes
+- muted grey: inactive
+- green: persistent nodes
+- hot pink: inbox nodes
+- off-wite: deferred nodes

+Edge Styles:

+- solid: dependency
+- dashed: context

 ## Conclusion